KQV: 2017 suspension of broadcasting

 On December 15, 2017, Robert Dickey Jr. announced that KQV would suspend broadcasting on December 31, 2017.
 In a Pittsburgh Post-Gazette interview Dickey cited his sister's death as the primary reason for the pending shutdown, also noting that all-news radio was becoming too expensive to support in an industry where advertising revenues were declining.
 He also stated that he did not want to change KQV's format because all-news was the only one he knew or wanted to air on the station.
 No on-air mentions of KQV's suspension were planned until its sign-off day, although in the interim he remained open to offers to buy the station.

 At the time of this announcement, KQV was broadcasting the all-news format, first adopted in 1975, each weekday, consisting of news, sports, traffic, business reports and weather, from 5 a.m. to 7 p.m.
 The programming was similar to that of other traditional all-news stations, featuring "Traffic and Weather on the Eights," sports at :15 and :45 past each hour, and business news at :20 and :50 past.
 Primary weekday anchors were P.J.
 Maloney, Joe Fenn, Bruce Sakalik, and Dan Weinberg.
 In 2011, the station had re-affiliated with ABC News Radio for the first time since its days as an ABC Radio owned-and-operated station, carrying its top-of-the-hour newscasts.

 During evenings, the station broadcast syndicated conservative talk radio host Lars Larson, When Radio Was (a series featuring classic radio programs such as Suspense and The Jack Benny Show) and Red Eye Radio from Westwood One.
 A weekly radio series, known as "Imagination Theater", was broadcast on Sundays.
 The station also carried public affairs programs such as Pittsburgh Profiles and Pittsburgh Global Press Conference, in addition to live sporting events, including NFL football, Penn State University football, and WPIAL football and basketball, as well as the Triple Crown and Masters updates.

 KQV suspended operations on December 31, 2017.
-Dickey Jr. issued a personal on-air farewell following the station's usual programming.
+Dickey Jr. issued a personal on-air farewell following the station's usual programming, thanking the listeners for their continued support and wishing them a final farewell, before the signal went dark.
 At the time it went silent, KQV was operating with 5,000 watts, with different directional patterns for day and night, from a five-tower transmitter site in Ross Township.
 Since 1993, the main studio had been located in Pittsburgh's Centre City Tower.